-Discuss Your Legal Options with an Experienced Attorney
+Discuss Your Legal Options with our Experienced Attorney

-Trusts are a crucial element of any Estate Plan, including Estate Plans for singles and divorcees.
+Trusts are a crucial element of any Estate Plan.
 If you have children from a prior marriage, a Trust can be used to ensure that they receive their rightful inheritance.
-Even if you do not have children, a Trust can be used to designate who you would like to receive your assets when you die.
-This can include individual people, charities, or organizations of your choosing.
+If you do not have children, a Trust can be used to designate who you would like to receive your assets when you die.
+This can include individuals, charities, organizations, or causes you support.

 How Trusts Work

-The terms and structure of your Trust are customized to fit your specific circumstances and family dynamic and will depend on the extent of assets you own and the inheritance goals which you seek to put in place, and the circumstances of your intended beneficiaries.
+The terms and structure of your Trust are customized to fit your specific circumstances and family dynamic and will depend on the extent of assets you own, the inheritance goals which you seek to put in place, and the circumstances of your intended beneficiaries.

 With a revocable Trust, you can change the terms of the Trust at any time during your life by signing a Trust Amendment.
-You are always in full control of your assets.
-As this is a grantor Trust, your own social security number is the Trust’s tax ID, so there is no change in how you file your taxes.
-And transferring real estate into your Trust does not trigger a reassessment of the property taxes.
+You are always in full control of your Trust and your property.
+Your own social security number is the Tax ID of your Trust, so there is no change in how you file your taxes.
+And transferring real estate into your Trust does not trigger a reassessment of your property taxes.

 While you have full control and access to all your Trust assets, those you name as Beneficiaries after you are gone do not have such access and control.
-This allows you to put in place spendthrift and asset protection provisions that may shield your Beneficiaries from their own creditors.
+This allows you to put in place asset protection provisions that may shield your Beneficiaries from their own creditors (i.e., spendthrift provisions).

 Schedule a Consultation Today

 If you are single or divorced, it is important that you have a plan in place for the future of your assets and legacy.
 The Law Offices of Maria N. Jonsson, PC can help you determine which Estate Planning tools are suited to your needs, as well as which type of trust may be right for you.
 We are proud to serve clients in Marina del Rey, Venice, and the surrounding areas.
 We can answer your questions and address any concerns you may have.